SeenKid/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: et nous deviendrons de la CROTTE DE BALEINE!
+b: et nous deviendrons de la CROTTE DE BALEINE !
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}